corda/corda/docs/source/cordapp-build-systems.rst

 ``>>> run uploadAttachment jar: path/to/the/file.jar``

 Contract attachments that are received from a peer over the p2p network are considered **untrusted** and will throw a `UntrustedAttachmentsException` exception when processed by a listening flow that cannot resolve that attachment from its local attachment storage.
-The flow will be aborted and sent to the nodes flow hospital for recovery and retry.
+The flow will be suspended and sent to the nodes :doc:`node-flow-hospital` for recovery and retry.
 The untrusted attachment JAR will be stored in the nodes local attachment store for review by a node operator.
 It can be downloaded for viewing using the following CRaSH shell command:

 ``>>> run openAttachment id: <hash of untrusted attachment given by `UntrustedAttachmentsException` exception``